Vedas-Hashtag/vedashashtag-website/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## About the Project

+This website is designed to serve as a hub for our student community, providing resources, event information, and a platform for collaboration.
+Built with Next.js, it ensures a fast and responsive user experience.

+## Features

+- **Event Calendar**: Stay updated with upcoming events and activities.
+- **Resource Library**: Access a collection of study materials and guides.
+- **Community Forum**: Engage with fellow students, ask questions, and share knowledge.
+- **User Profiles**: Create and customize your profile to connect with others.

+## Contributing

+We welcome contributions from the community!
+If you have suggestions for improvements or want to report a bug, please open an issue or submit a pull request on our [GitHub repository](https://github.com/your-repo/student-community-website).
+This is an open-source project for OSCOV, and we encourage everyone to contribute and help make this website better for all.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/your-repo/student-community-website/blob/main/LICENSE) file for more information.

+## Contact

+For any inquiries or support, please contact us at [support@communitywebsite.com](mailto:support@communitywebsite.com).